joshp23/YOURLS-httpBL/README.md

 #### NOTE: The sql table may need to be added manually using httpBL/inc/httpBL.sql

 ### TODO:
-1. Add honeypot "quicklinks" to all rendered pages
+1. Add dynamic and randomized honeypot "quicklinks" to all rendered pages - this will likely come in the form of a custom index page, or footer script.

 ### CREDITS
 Scripts used for inspiration and/or copypasta: